-She was included in the 2017 Austrian Leadership Program (ALPS 18) as selected by the Austrian Ministry for European, International and Foreign Affairs that took place during November 2017, and recognized as an international leading executive.
-They select approximately 100 young leading executives globally per annum to take part in this Austrian Foreign Ministry's professional exchange program.
+She was also part of a Global project team researching green infrastructure globally.
+This initiative was funded by the Lloyd's Register Foundation, where I worked with the University of Arizona and the University of the West of England.
+I represented Monash, South Africa.
+I was included in the 2017 Austrian Leadership Program (ALPS) as selected by the Austrian Ministry for European, International, and Foreign Affairs during November 2017.
+They select approximately 100 young leading executives globally per annum to participate in this Austrian Foreign Ministry's professional exchange program.
 Candidates are nominated and selected by Austrian Embassies and Advantage Austria offices around the world.
 The ALPS program took place in November 2017.

-She positioned Baoberry as a global and local innovator in ecological engineering innovation.
-Baoberry was a runner up in the 2015 Green City Start-Up Challenge and the winner of the 2016 Eco-Logic Eco-Innovation award.
-Baoberry was selected as the overall winner of the 2016 Global Cleantech Innovation Programme-SA Programme for Small and Medium Enterprises with their innovation, the “awetbox".
-Baoberry also received the reward as the most promising Women-Led Business in the GCIP-SA 2016 programme for Small and Medium Enterprises.
-Baoberry was also a runner up in the International Global Cleantech Innovation Programme 2017 (Silicon Valley, San Francisco).
-Yolandi was named 1 of 200 Mail and Guardian's Young South African's for 2015.
-She is the founder of various institutions where she continues to strengthen networks across Africa towards one common goal: Africa's sustainability.
+She managed to position Baoberry as a local and global innovator in Ecological Engineering.
+Baoberry was a runner-up in the 2015 Green City Start-Up Challenge, the winner of the 2016 Eco-Logic Eco-Innovation award, and the overall winner of the 2016 Global Cleantech Innovation Program-SA Program for Small and Medium Enterprises with the innovation "awetbox".
+Baoberry also received the reward as the most promising Women-Led Business in the GCIP-SA 2016 program for Small and Medium Enterprises.
+Baoberry was also a runner-up in the International Global Cleantech Innovation Program 2017, awarded in Silicon Valley, San Francisco, USA.
+She was named 1 of 200 Mail and Guardian's Young South African's for 2015.
+This demonstrates the global impact and influence of previous work she completed in the sustainability space.

 Fields of Specialisation

 Ecological and Environmental Monitoring and Modeling